 Please see the below statement from Refugees International Senior Advocate for Human Rights Daniel P. Sullivan:

-To arrange an interview, please contact Refugees International Director of Communications Sarah Sheffer at firstname.lastname@example.org or +1 202 540 7029.
+For more information or to arrange an interview, please contact Sarah Sheffer at firstname.lastname@example.org or +1 202 540 7029.

 Photo Caption: Protesters, relatives and supporters raise three-fingered salutes as they mourn during a funeral for protesters who were shot dead in clashes with military and police on March 05, 2021 at the Yay Way cemetery in Yangon, Myanmar.
 Photo by Stringer/Getty Images.